nmielnik/notes/sso-talk-10-12-2016/README.md

 * <!-- .element class="fragment" -->"JWT" usually pronounced like "Jot"
 * <!-- .element class="fragment" -->JWT is a standard with an [RFC](https://tools.ietf.org/html/rfc7519)
 * <!-- .element class="fragment" -->[jwt.io](https://jwt.io/introduction/) great website with videos, documentation, etc.
+* <!-- .element class="fragment" -->JWTs are encoded and contain a signature.
+THEY ARE NOT ENCRYPTED AND CAN BE DECODED BY ANYONE.
 * <!-- .element class="fragment" -->Contains 3 main parts: Header, Payload, and Signature